 Better accounting could help.
 As a major fossil fuel exporter and prolific consumer of carbon-intensive imports, the U.S. is responsible for a tremendous amount of emissions that aren’t counted in standard national-level greenhouse gas totals, which generally measure emissions produced within a country’s borders.
 The first phase of an agreement between the U.S. and China signed this week, for instance, commits the latter to buying $52.4 billion worth of American energy—much of it in the form of oil and gas.
 Despite the enormous carbon footprint of U.S. businesses at home and abroad, debates on trade and climate in the U.S. have historically happened in separate sandboxes.
 “Domestic policy, trade policy, and climate policy all happen in their own silos, and there isn’t a lot of systematic attention being paid to how to bring those conversations together,” Todd Tucker, a political scientist and fellow at the Roosevelt Institute, told me.

 Over the last 30 years, trade agreements have gotten stronger as climate deals have grown weaker.
 At the urging of both Republican and Democratic administrations in the U.S., the Paris Agreement swapped out the binding framework from the Kyoto Protocol for a so-called “bottom-up” system, wherein countries make voluntary commitments (“Nationally Determined Contributions”) that may eventually limit the world’s warming to “well below” two degrees Celsius (3.6 degrees Fahrenheit), instead of three or four degrees.
 There’s a requirement that countries present new NDCs every so often, but many can simply resubmit their original commitments rather than ratcheting up ambition during each new pledge period.
-Trade agreements, by contrast, generally have stringent enforcement mechanisms and create paths for corporations to challenge sovereign governments over everything from “” provisions to anti-dumping laws.
+Trade agreements, by contrast, generally have stringent enforcement mechanisms and create paths for corporations to challenge sovereign governments over everything from “buy local” provisions to anti-dumping laws.

 While the fight for a binding United Nations climate treaty has largely been lost, many environmental activists see trade deals and potentially even bodies like the World Trade Organization as one avenue where enforcement might still be possible.
 Beyond encouraging more narrow measures like border carbon adjustments—fees to make the price of imports and exports reflect their carbon costs—new rules could further mandate that parties to them strengthen and live up to their commitments under the Paris Agreement or face sanctions and lose access to valuable markets.